02 – 22 die as hurricane winds rock Britain.

 06 – John Stonehouse, former Labour MP for Walsall North, is found guilty of theft and conspiracy and sentenced to seven years imprisonment.

-06 – The Drought Act 1976 comes into force in Britain as the country experiences the hottest (and driest) period of the century.
+06 – The Drought Act 1976 comes into force in Britain as the country experiences the century’s hottest (and driest) period.

 07 – The Viking II spacecraft reaches Mars and goes into orbit.